 From small startups to major tech companies, employers want to hire talent in Portugal.
 However, the process can be daunting, especially without using a third-party PEO or EOR service like Via.

-Becoming an employer-of-record in Portugal requires a lot of knowledge about local compensation and employment laws.
+Becoming a legal employer in Portugal requires a lot of knowledge about local compensation and employment laws.
 To ensure that you’re maintaining compliance with payroll and benefits, you will either need to hire an outsourced payroll service or build your own HR team by establishing an in-country subsidiary.